 Up close, your garage door’s finish might appear to have a layer of white dust on it that washes away but comes back when the water dries.
 Regardless, you only see the original color when it’s wet.
-That’s because it is not fading.
+That’s because it is not really fading.
 The surface is being dulled by a naturally forming abrasive, diffusing the light and making it appear faded.

-Aluminum and most galvanized steel garage doors are given a corrosion-resistant finish at the factory with a thermoset polyester powder coating.
+Aluminum and most galvanized steel garage doors are given a corrosion resistant finish at the factory with a thermoset polyester powder coating.
 However, this is not the long-term finishing solution it was expected to be.

 Thermoset polyester powder coatings “exhibit poor tolerance to heat and light resulting in a pronounced tendency to fade,” according to a 2013 study by Manish Kumar Bhadu et al. This is from the thermoset polyester’s inability to form a sufficient bond with zinc.
 This allows small pockets and later, micro-fissures to form for water to react with the zinc.

-The product of zinc reacting with water is zinc hydroxide.
+The product of zinc reacting with water is the zinc hydroxide.
 This is an organic compound that does not dissolve in water, making it a fine abrasive that damages the door’s polyester sheen and collects in its spring, chain, rollers, and hinges.
 Yes, the appearance of your garage door affects the performance of your garage door.